near/docs/docs/validator/staking.md

 ## Automatic re-staking

 NEAR Protocol automatically re-stakes rewards, unless they are unstaked.
-Issue the command `near stake` with a lower value, and your funds will be unlocked within three epochs (~9 hours on BetaNet, ~36 hours on TestNet).
+Follow the instructions for you validator type to lower the staked value, and your funds will be unlocked within three epochs (~9 hours on BetaNet, ~36 hours on TestNet).